Pupil Premium

 Roles and expectations

 We expect all members of our school community to be committed to raising standards and narrowing the attainment gaps for our pupils.
 The Deputy Headteacher is responsible for implementing the Pupil Premium Strategy.
-She will ensure that all staff are aware of their responsibilities in narrowing the gaps of our pupils.
-She will also ensure that staff are given appropriate support and relevant professional development opportunities to accelerate pupils’ progress and attainment.
+He will ensure that all staff are aware of their responsibilities in narrowing the gaps of our pupils.
+He will also ensure that staff are given appropriate support and relevant professional development opportunities to accelerate pupils’ progress and attainment.

 It will be the responsibility of the Headteacher to include the following information in the annual report for Governors: